kcech/sentilo-docs-test/docs/clients/raspberrypi_client.rst

 ^^^^^^^^^^

 This file is a little interface that wraps the general calls to the library.
-Its function is make more easy the interactuation between the server and the library.
+Its function is make more easy the interaction between the server and the library.
 It isn’t really necessary, but is a good method to modularize the code.